 The Annual Assembly of the Town was hosted through a video meeting via Zoom on Tuesday 2 March 2021 @ 19:00 PM, with 30 members of the public attending.
 The recording of the meeting is still available to view on the Town Council’s YouTube channel.

-A wide range of organisations have provided written reports and it is hoped that a representative will be on hand to answer your questions.
+A wide range of organisations provided written reports ahead of the meeting, representatives attending and answering questions from the public.
 See below the collection of written reports:

 Unfortunately, owing to the adverse weather conditions from last week, all play equipment and park furniture at The Ness should not be used until further notice.
 It is currently being assessed for safety and the Town Council will advise further at the earliest opportunity.
 However, owing to COVID-19 affecting suppliers and services, it may be some time until the play area can be put back into use.